esize/canvas-lms/doc/docker/getting_docker.md

 ### Arch Linux

-Install docker-compose from the AUR using your preferred method.
+Install docker compose from the AUR using your preferred method.
 For example with aura:

 ```
 aura -A docker-compose